-In 2019-20 we had 2 children who are in the care of a local authority in school.
+In 2020-21 we had 3 children in the care of the local Authority on role and a further 8 children who are now in permanent placements following a period in care.
+All of these children are identified to staff as students of special concern whose progress and wellbeing are monitored closely.
 These children have full access to the same processes and support as all other children.
-The staff member in charge of reviewing the progress of Children in Care, (CIC), is the SENDCO Lesley Osborne.
+The staff member in charge of reviewing the progress of Children in Care, (CIC), is the SENDCo, Lesley Osborne.
 All CIC students have termly reviews which include all aspects of their care and education.
 These reviews are carried out with children, carers and teaching staff present.
-Moving forward to 2020-21 we have 2 children in care on role and a further 8 children who are now in permanent placements following a period in care.
-All of these children are identified to staff as students of special concern whose progress and wellbeing are monitored closely.